laura-perez/ToyRobot/README.md

 Open the ToyRobot.sln file in Visual Studio

-Make sure to restore the Nuget packages for each projects
+Make sure to restore the Nuget packages for each project

 Build the solution and run the project ToyRobot.ConsoleApplication